U-Share-funded collaboration projects

 Previously funded projects

 In the 2019 call for applications for collaboration projects, two projects were granted funding:

-The project at UU is called "Antimicrobial resistant bacteria linking animal and human health: determination of the risks along the pork value chain in Vietnam", with Johanna Lindahl as PI and Gunilla Ström Hallenberg as postdoc.
+The project at UU, "Antimicrobial resistant bacteria linking animal and human health: determination of the risks along the pork value chain in Vietnam", has unfortunately been discontinued.